Easy Homemade Brownies

 These easy homemade brownies are made with simple pantry staples.
 Use this list to check your fridge and pantry before starting!
 For the full ingredient list and step-by-step instructions, check out the FREE printable recipe card at the bottom of this post.

-- Butter – Use real butter to add richness and moisture to the brownie batter.
+- Butter – Adds richness and moisture to the brownie batter.
+Do not substitute with margarine or oil.

 - Granulated Sugar – To sweeten the batter and help you achieve that gorgeous crinkly top.